samgutentag/samgutentag.github.io/docs/_posts/2022-03-09-helium-heartbeats-part-2.md

 ## Set Up your Development Virtual Environment

-I [wrote a blog post][virtual-env-blog] on the basics of setting up python virtual environemnts, so here are the commands to get you setup.
+I [wrote a blog post][virtual-env-blog] on the basics of setting up python virtual environments, so here are the commands to get you setup.

 [virtual-env-blog]: https://gutentag.co/3sVfKZW